yliu1268/cast-workflows/targetedTR/launch/README_ukb_rap.md

 ```

 Get file IDs of all the crams/indices
+TODO need to rerun this takes a long time
 ```
 while IFS="" read -r p || [ -n "$p" ] do